HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/index.md

 <img src="" alt="Halite ships in battle">

-Ships collide when they try to occoupy the same location on the map:
+Ships collide when they try to occupy the same location on the map:

 <img src="" alt="Halite ships explode">